A general randomized test for Alpha: Empirical illustration

-where $\text{MKT}_{t}$ is the excess return on the market, $\text{SMB}_{t}$ the \emph{size} factor, $\text{HML}_{t}$ the \emph{book-to-market} factor, $ \text{RMW}_{t}$ the \emph{profitability} factor, $\text{CMA}_{t}$ the \emph{ investment strategy} factor, and $\text{MOM}_{t}$ the \emph{momentum} factor. \footnote{ All these factors are measured as (functions of) returns on stock portfolios, thus being observable and tradable.
-We refer to the website of Professor French for an exhaustive explanation of their construction.} Both the excess return $y_{i,t}$ and the market factor use the one-month Treasury bill rate as risk-free rate.
+where: $\text{MKT}_{t}$ is the excess return on the market, $\text{SMB}_{t}$ the \emph{size} factor, $\text{HML}_{t}$ the \emph{book-to-market} factor, $ \text{RMW}_{t}$ the \emph{profitability} factor, $\text{CMA}_{t}$ the \emph{ investment strategy} factor, and $\text{MOM}_{t}$ the \emph{momentum} factor. \footnote{ All factors are observable and tradable; see the website of Professor French for their description.} Both the excess return $y_{i,t}$ and the market factor use the one-month Treasury bill rate as risk-free rate.
 The first model that we test is the CAPM, which is obtained when only the market factor is considered.
-We then consider a two-factor (FF2 henceforth) model based on the market and momentum factors, as well as the usual three- and five-factors models of \citet[][FF3]{fama1993common} and \citet[][FF5]{fama2015five}.
-Finally, we augment these last two models with the momentum factor to obtain a four- and a six-factors model that we refer to as FF4 and FF6, respectively.

-In line with \citet{fan2015power} and \citet{pesaran2023testing}, we carry out estimation using 5-years rolling windows to assess the specification of the pricing models; the use of a rolling window mitigates the impact of possible time variation in the factor loadings.
-Hence, we use $T=60$ (i.e. $5$ years) in estimation, while $N$ ranges between $437$ and $568$.\footnote{ Within each window, we discard securities with at least one missing observation.}
+We then consider a two-factor (FF2 henceforth) model based on the market and momentum factors, as well as the usual three- and five-factors models of \citet[][FF3]{fama1993common} and \citet[][FF5]{fama2015five}, which we also augment with momentum to obtain a four- (FF4) and a six-factors (FF6) model.
+In line with \citet{fan2015power} and \citet{pesaran2023testing}, we mitigate the impact of possible time variation in the factor loadings by running our inferential procedure on 5-years rolling windows.\footnote{We use $T=60$ (i.e. $ 5 $ years) in estimation, while $N$ ranges between $437$ and $568$.
+Within each window, we discard securities with at least one missing observation.
+In Section \ref{mht} in the Supplement, we show that using the derandomized confidence function as suggested in Section \ref{derandom} allows to control for the family-wise rejection frequency even when the number of windows passes to infinity, with no changes or corrections required to the nominal level of the individual tests.}